lindbrook/cholera/docs/notes/references.md

 Peter Vinten-Johansen, et al. 2003. *Cholera, Chloroform, and the Science of Medicine: A Life of John Snow*.
 Oxford: Oxford University Press.

+Peter Whitfield.
+2006. *London: A Life in Maps*.
+London: The British Library.

 Bee Wilson.
 2008. *Swindled: The Dark History of Food Fraud, From Poisoned Candy to Counterfeit Coffee*.
 Princeton: Princeton University